scala-steward-org/scala-steward/docs/repo-specific-configuration.md

 # Default: None
 updates.limit = 5

-# If true, Scala Steward will update the PR it created to resolve conflicts as
+# If "on-conflicts", Scala Steward will update the PR it created to resolve conflicts as
 # long as you don't change it yourself.
-# Default: true
-updatePullRequests = true

-# If true, Scala Steward will perform a check to see if the PR has conflicts in
+# If "always", Scala Steward will always update the PR it created as long as
+# you don't change it yourself.
-# order to decide to update the PR (assuming that all other conditions are satisfied).
+# If "never", Scala Steward will never update the PR
-# Default: true
+# Default: "on-conflicts"
-checkConflictsWhenUpdatingPRs = true
+updatePullRequests = "always" | "on-conflicts" | "never"
 ```

 ## Ignore lines